View Current

 (74) Competent Person means a person who has acquired through training, qualification or experience the knowledge and skills to carry out the task.

-(75) Safety Hub means the section of the UNE web site, labelled as such, where all WHS related information is published for access by University Representatives, students and visitors.
+(75) Safety Hub means the section of the UNE web site, labelled as such, where all WHS related information is published for access by UNE Representatives, students and visitors.